chongxi/playground/README.md

 ### Functionality and Time budget
 The `time budget` comes from the fact that the playground continuously receive VR stream from Jovian and feedback decision to Jovian every `frame`.
 If the frame rate is 60 then the time budget is 1/60=16.6ms.
 That means the following functionality needs to be done within this time budget
-1. Real-time GPU rendering for trajectory/events visualization
+1. Real-time GPU rendering for trajectory/events visualization  (Navigation View)
-2. User interaction (could be a script)
+2. User interaction (could be a script)   (A QT5 Console)
-3. Real-time Ephys signal visualization/interaction
+3. Real-time Ephys signal visualization/interaction  (Extension of spiketag)
-4. Behaviour protocol FSM that takes interaction/Ephys as input
+4. Behaviour protocol FSM that takes interaction/Ephys as input  (Rule)

 To see this in a finer level we decompose it into 3 stages: